 Task Comment Export to 3D This task will currently normalize the PDF, but that should not affect the appearance of the artwork.
 This task will also preserve the structural design information (if there is only one structural design part placed per file).
 Under those conditions, the pack shot will look correct.
 Create Report (ReportMaker) As of Automation Engine 20, a new Create PDF Report task is available, based on templates prepared in ArtPro+.
 As a fallback the legacy Create Report (ReportMaker) task can also still be used.
 This task will normalize the input file (and requires a Normalized PDF file as template), but that should not affect the appearance of the artwork or the separations.
-Export to PDF File To create a self-contained file (eg. for sharing): There's no task needed, as a native PDF is self-contained.
-To a standard (eg. PDF/X4): The task Preflight with Pitstop is recommended instead.
-Optimize for viewing/proofing (eg. convert to RGB): This is such a drastic conversion, so it doesn't really matter that much that this task performs a normalization first.
+Export to PDF File A native PDF file is self-contained, so you can share your production PDF+ as a single file with others (without any of its references).
+It will view correctly and in full resolution in any PDF viewer.
+To export a smaller file size or avoid to share a file with all your production information, you can use Export to PDF in ArtPro+ interactively (see the Export to PDF chapter ) or the Prepare for Sharing ticket in Automation Engine (see the Prepare for Sharing chapter To a standard (eg. PDF/X4): The task Preflight with Pitstop is recommended.
 Export for Illustrator: We recommend PDF Import plug-in for Adobe Illustrator instead.
-See also Standardizing your input files on page 17 Extract Metadata To integrate with MIS systems: The new Export PDF Info task to extract metadata of a PDF+ file can be used.
-The legacy task Create PAF / JPG / XML (LinkEdge) task can still be used to extract XMP information from a Normalized file.
-If the input file would be a PDF(+) file, the file will get Normalized on the fly (autonormalization)
+See also Standardizing your input files on page 21 Extract Metadata To integrate with MIS systems: